 Meticulous planning by the experienced partners will help ensure the wind farm's success.
 SSE is involved in nearly 60 wind farms and has developed vast knowledge of wind farm building techniques.
 In Shetland, the owners of Viking Wind Ltd have run the Burradale Wind Farm successfully since 2000.

-A Habitat Management Plan (HMP) covering several thousand hectares will be put in place to restore degraded areas of peatland around and beyond the wind farm site and to seek to protect bird species such as whimbrel, red-throated diver and merlin.
+A Habitat Management Plan (HMP) covering several thousand hectares was agreed as part of the consent awarded in 2012.
+It contains plans to restore degraded areas of peatland around and beyond the wind farm site and to seek to protect bird species such as whimbrel, red-throated diver and merlin.

 Issues outwith the partnership’s direct control, such as transmission charges and the interconnector cable, are continually being discussed with governments and the regulatory authorities.